 If you find you struggle to decide between a linear and tactile switch, the Apex Pro offers you a hybrid that can satisfy both needs in the same model.
 Set a deeper actuation for typing, or higher when you need to spam keys in a MOBA or MMO.
 Or if you find you're frequently nailing a particularly key by accident and blowing your cooldown, you can set it individually to require that you bottom out so you'll really need to push it with intention.

-The Apex Pro also features a novel OLED in the upper right hand corner of the board, which lets you alter the actuation (though only across the entire board uniformly; the per-key settings require the SteelSeries Engine software), handle media controls, or even display a tiny animated gif.
-While it's more gimmick than necessity, it's does let you alter some key settings without having to dig deep into a separate software suite.
-And the low profile of the chassis with the heightened key caps contributes to a very attractive aesthetic, with little to no wasted space around the edges of the board.
+The Apex Pro also features a novel OLED in the upper right-hand corner of the board, which lets you alter the actuation (though only across the entire board uniformly; the per-key settings require the SteelSeries Engine software), handle media controls, or even display a tiny animated gif.
+While it's more gimmick than a necessity, it does let you alter some key settings without having to dig deep into a separate software suite.
+And the low profile of the chassis with the heightened keycaps contributes to a very attractive aesthetic, with little to no wasted space around the edges of the board.